 8. Solé Bicycles

-Solé Bicycles is a California based shop that sells bikes and accessories.
-The shop will ship bikes to your doorstep 90% assembled, so customers can avoid the pain of having to go into a bike shop.
+Solé Bicycles is a California-based shop that sells bikes and accessories.
+The shop will ship bikes to your doorstep 90% assembled, so customers can avoid the pain of going into a bike shop.

 The Solé Bicycle Blog

 Solé’s blog takes a visual approach to storytelling, using vibrant images, videos, and curated playlists instead of words.

 Use visual content to tell the story